CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 #### IND.1.M10 Monitoring, Logging and Detection [Area Safety Officer]

-By early detection of security-relevant events, they can respond promptly and thus limit possible damage.
+By early detection of security-relevant events can react to these promptly and thus a possible damage is limited.
 Therefore, a strategy should be developed in advance in a Security Incident Response Plan as to how security-relevant events are detected and identified, which reactions are required and how a safe state can be restored.
 The Security Incident Response Plan should take into account the phases of planning, reaction and recovery.
 For example, to classify the events, notify, document, investigate the event and the actions derived from it.

 In particular, the responsibilities and roles as well as the further course of action (eg notification to authorities or publication) should be defined.
 Here also the data protection officer is to be involved.